 - lifestyle factors such as eating an unhealthy diet, drinking too much alcohol, being overweight, and not getting enough exercise.

 Some of these things you can change and others you can’t.
-Talk to your doctor if you are concerned about any risk factor.
+Talk to your doctor if you are concerned.

 Checking signs of a new cancer